AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

     * **Title**

-      The title for the block; will be shown by mouseover.
+      The title for the block, shown by mouseover.

     * **Alt Text**

       Alternative text to be shown if the image cannot be displayed.
-If left empty the title will be used.
+If left empty, the title is used.

     * **Link to**